Chhorii: Plot

 It is revealed that Sunaini was being asked by her in-laws to kill her fetus because of it being a female child.
 When she refused and tried to escape, she accidentally killed her own husband.
 Devi's family, thinking Sunaini killed her husband, burned her alive.
 In the process, she gave birth to her baby but her baby was thrown in the well to fulfill a ritual that guarantees a good harvest.
 Sunaini, in her burned state, jumps into the well to save her daughter.
 Devi's three boys, who loved Sunaini, jumped in after her to save them, resulting in all of them dying and becoming ghosts.

 Sakshi experiences the ordeal Sunaini went through in a series of harrowing experiences.
 In the final moments, before being made to self-harm her baby by Sunaini, she makes an oath to tell everyone of the ordeal that Sunaini went through if the ghost lets her go instead of repeating the same torment on the new wives.
 Sakshi survives the three days and in the morning when Devi, the driver and Hemant come, she refuses to leave without revealing the story.

 Hemant is revealed to be Rajbir, who killed his previous two wives because he was afraid they would tell people about the murders in the village.
 He spared Rani because she swore to stay silent.
-As Rajbir goes to attack Sakshi from behind, Rani kills him with a cleaver.
+As Rajbir goes to attack Sakshi from behind, Rani kills him, Devi, and Kajla using a cleaver.
 Sakshi walks away from the village house, through the sugarcane field in the direction given by the three ghost children.
 She is joined by Rani.